 Your Home is NOT an Investment

 Lets just come right out with it: Your home is not an investment.
+In fact, home ownership can be a financial disaster.

 Before all of you homeowners call me a jerk, idiot, or unflattering expletives, let me share some objective data as to why a home is not an investment (and keep in mind that I am a homeowner too).